yuro4kaw/events-app/README.md

 # Event Registration App
 ### Made by Yurii Matvii with <3 for ElifTech.
-This is a React-based web application for event registration.
+This is a **React-based web application** for event registration.
 The application allows users to register for an event by filling out a form.
 The form data is validated using `react-hook-form` and `zod`, and the UI components are styled using Mantine.
+Additionally, the backend server is built with **Node.js**, and **MongoDB** is used as the database management system.

 ## Table of Contents

 - [Features](#features)